-The first subject was one that I have yet to crack..the Onion Bhaji ….much loved UK Indian restaurant starter, derided in India but essential to the British curry-lover!
+The first subject I worked on was one that I still have yet to crack thoroughly..the Onion Bhaji ….much loved UK Indian restaurant starter, derided and misunderstood in India but essential to the British curry-lover!

 I hung around Indian restaurants and picked up a few tips…I even sacrificed my arm hair to make a naan bread in a tandoori oven once…….speed is of the essence!